 What are some interesting things about Australia and its cultural diversity?

 Australians speak over 300 languages at home besides English.
 Nearly half have at least one parent born overseas.
-Australia celebrates Chinese New Year, Diwali, Christmas, Ramadan, and Indigenous cultural events nationally.
+They celebrate Chinese New Year, Diwali, Christmas, Ramadan, and Indigenous cultural events nationally.
 Major cities offer authentic cuisine from virtually every world culture, with suburbs becoming cultural hubs.

 What are the top 10 cultures in Australia?